Regain your self-esteem after living with a narcissist.

 Reduce your stress levels.

-If possible, agree with a friend or relative that you will take turns to massage each other on a regular basis.
-For additional suggestions, see my article Managing Stress.
+If possible, agree with a friend or relative that you will take turns to give a massage each other on a regular basis.

 Be careful to people, and do nice things for them.

 For instance, strike up a conversation with the postman or shopkeeper, invite a neighbor round for tea, visit a friend who is sick, or get involved with a local charity.
 Putting a smile on someone’s face is bound to put one on yours.

 Tell your friends and relatives what you are going through and ask for their advice and support.
 Perhaps they too have similar problems, in which case you might be able to band together and form a support group.
 Don’t be overly shy or reserved: most people do want to help!